tomisinteazer/rjscompiler/USAGE.md

 - Make sure you've built the project with `cargo build --release`
 - If using `cargo run`, ensure you're in the project directory
 - Check that Rust and Cargo are properly installed

+#### Issue: Minification fails with syntax errors
+**Solution:**
+- Ensure your JavaScript is syntactically valid
+- Check for unsupported ES6+ features in edge cases
+- Use `--verbose` to see which phase is failing

+#### Issue: Output is not minified as expected
+**Solution:**
+- Verify the input file contains JavaScript code to optimize
+- Check that transformation passes are enabled
+- Use `--verbose` to see minification statistics

 #### Issue: Permission denied
 **Solution:**